buenavista62/BCC22_new/README.md

 # Blockchain Challenge 2022 - Technical Documentation
 <!-- omit in toc -->
 ## Team 8

+### Sandra Baader, Lukas Bütikofer, Sercan Ates, Leonardo Norambuena

 <!-- omit in toc -->
 ### Short description

 This is a website with *Web3* functionality to mint NFTs.
 Eligible users who received a giftcard, can mint an NFT using the giftcard code.
 The fees are paid by the contract owner.
 The smart contract is stored on the Polygon chain to reduce gas fees.

 All codes are stored on the github repository of this page.
 <!-- omit in toc -->